kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Real-time_Data_Processing_with_Apache_Spark_Streaming/write_up.md

 tweet['length'] = len(tweet['text'])
 ```

-However, this is entirely hypothetical, and without direct access to the API--
+However, this is entirely hypothetical--obtaining an understanding of the true
+schema of the data would require direct access to the API, which costs $42,000
-which costs $42,000 per month for the smallest package (Stokel-Walker, 2023)--
+per month for the smallest package (Stokel-Walker, 2023).
+With an
-a more specific method cannot be obtained.
+understanding of said schema, a more granular method is entirely possible.

 *Visualization*